 The thicker the board, the better the heat insulation.
 If you have an existing floor to insulate, you may be restricted in the thickness you can add to the floor because of the height from the finished floor to the underside of your doors.
 But even when using our thinnest Marmox boards you will notice the benefits of effective insulation.

 Yes, click here to find out more.

 If your room is well insulated and complies with modern insulation levels as set out in the current building regulations, you should be able to use Warmup Underfloor Heating as the sole heat source.

 Warmup has a range of specifically designed loose wire and matting heating systems for use under tile, natural stone and under carpet.

 We have many approved distributors, call 0800 WARMUP or click here to find a distributor near you.

 For Undertile Heating systems, the heater should not be made fully operational until such time as the tile or concrete installer has confirmed that the cement materials (i.e. adhesive and grout) are fully cured.
-This may be anything from 1 – 3 weeks.
+This may be anything from 1 – 3 weeks (depending on the time of the year).
 Turning the system on too early could lead to the cement drying out too quickly, creating an unsuitable subfloor.